Jonathan P. Lamb

 Research

 My research has many folds.
-I maintain abiding interest in form (broadly construed), language, printed books, and whatever goes under the label "premodern."
+I maintain abiding interest in form, language, printed books, entertainment, digital methods, and the term "premodern."
+Lots of other stuff too!

 Here's a roundup of some of my publications and activities.